New solar plant powers 40,000 Ugandan homes

 "The abundance of the solar resource in Eastern Uganda makes it perfect for solar power generation," he says.
 "The sun shines throughout most of the day, there isn't too much rain here, and this means this plant will produce lots of power for years to come."

-Access Solar Executive Chairman Reda El Chaar says the majority of Soroti residents will benefit from the facility.
+Access Power Executive Chairman Reda El Chaar says the majority of Soroti residents will benefit from the facility.

 "The plant is going to power 40,000 homes, businesses, schools and hospitals across Soroti and wider Uganda.
 To put this into perspective, the Soroti district itself is around 66,000 households."